Severson-Group/docs.amdc.dev/source/accessories/amds/mainboard/index.md

 A transformer is required for implementing isoSPI.
 This will provide an isolation barrier to the differential SPI signals.
 This is implemented by adding pulse transformer HX1188NLT, which has 1:1 turns ratio.
 More information on the pulse transformer is found in the [datasheet](https://media.digikey.com/pdf/Data%20Sheets/Pulse%20PDFs/10_100BASE-T%20Single%20Port%20SMD%20Magnetics_Rev2008.pdf).

-## Daughter Card Interface
+## Sensor Card Interface

 In order to design a daugter card, the interface information provided in this section will be useful.
-Each daughter card slot has two headers, where the daughter card can be plugged in.
+Each sensor card slot has two headers, where the sensor card can be plugged in.
 See the following figure.

 ![](images/DC_hdr.png)